 Try for free

-But once your team starts scaling and volumes grow — creatives burn out faster than your team finds new winners, your campaigns run across Meta and TikTok — not just one platform, your ad spend is primarily on mobile apps, and you need API access to plug ad operations into your existing BI and internal tools rather than switching to another closed platform.
+But once your team starts scaling, the picture shifts.
+Creatives burn out faster than your team finds new winners.
+Your campaigns run across Meta and TikTok, not just one platform.
+Your ad spend is primarily on mobile apps.
+And you need API access to plug ad operations into your existing BI and internal tools rather than switching to another closed platform.

 This Madgicx review covers where it works, where it stops, what it costs, and what to look at when you need operational infrastructure instead of optimization intelligence.